needle-mirror/com.unity.adaptiveperformance/Documentation~/user-guide.md

 ![Samsung Android provider in the provider list is installed and ready to use.](Images/settings-provider-logging.png)

-Add any Scaler into the scene which you want to control using the Indexer quality quantification.
+Enable any scaler and it is added automatically to your application.

 ### Standard Scalers

-Adaptive Performance provides a few common Scaler.
+Adaptive Performance provides a few common Scalers.

 General render Scalers:
 - AdaptiveLOD
 - AdaptiveResolution
 - AdaptiveFramerate
+- AdaptiveViewDistance

-Universal Render Pipeline Scalers (These Scalers only work with `com.unity.render-pipelines.universal`, versions `7.5`, `8.2`, and `10.0`):
+Universal Render Pipeline Scalers (These Scalers only work with `com.unity.render-pipelines.universal`, versions `7.5`, `8.2`, and `10.0+`):
 - AdaptiveBatching
 - AdaptiveLUT
 - AdaptiveMSAA